bhelgas/HDD-Checker/README.md

 The user interface is built using `druid`.
 It contains the following elements:

-- **Source Folder Selection**: A button labeled "Velg hovedmappe" that opens a file dialog for the user to select the source folder where files will be scanned.
+- **Source Folder Selection**: A button labeled "Select source folder" that opens a file dialog for the user to select the source folder where files will be scanned.
-- **Target Folder Selection**: A button labeled "Velg destinasjonsmappe" that opens a file dialog for the user to select the destination folder where matching files will be copied.
+- **Target Folder Selection**: A button labeled "Select destination folder" that opens a file dialog for the user to select the destination folder where matching files will be copied.
 - **File Type Input**: A text box for the user to input file extensions (e.g., `jpg,png,gif`).
 The program will only copy files with the specified extensions.
-- **Copy Files Button**: A button labeled "Kopier filer" that, when clicked, triggers the process of scanning the source folder and copying matching files to the target folder.
+- **Copy Files Button**: A button labeled "Copy files" that, when clicked, triggers the process of scanning the source folder and copying matching files to the target folder.

 ### 2. **Application State**